dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 Quick Register
 ^^^^^^^^^^^^^^
-Quick register provides a flow that lets you browse the repositories you have access to an quickly create standard stub workflows.
+Quick register provides a flow that lets you browse the repositories you have access to and quickly create standard stub workflows.
 The benefit of this approach is that you get some automation without having lots of stubs created.